Cloud7050/ff-mine/docs/guides/arr/shiva-tldr-healer.md

 ## Phase 1

-The boss will use Blade and Staff once each.
+The boss will equip Blade and Staff once each.
 Between them, she will use Icicle Impact.

 - Icicle Impact: 8 circles that inflict vuln stacks.
 Wait for all circles to appear before dodging, as there will only be 1 safe spot left\
   <img class="border" src="images/shiva-icicle-impact-staggered.png" width="500" />